 Does your home seem less accommodating than it used to?
 Join the club.
 That tends to happen as we age.
 Toilets are suddenly too low, cabinets too high, and steps and loose rugs make getting around perilous, especially if you have stiff, arthritic joints.
 Karen Kassik discovered this in 2002, when she brought her then 66-year-old mother to live in her two-bedroom home in Winter Park, Fla.

 "I found out very quickly how inadequate this little house was," she recalls.

-Medical care.
-Make sure your loved one gets to doctor appointments.
-Caregivers may also want to tag along to at least some appointments and serve as medical advocates.
 Come up with a list of questions and concerns to discuss with the doctor beforehand.
 Have you noticed any new symptoms?
-Might any medications be causing side effects?
-You will notice things that your loved one won't realize or remember to mention.
+Are any medications causing side effects?
+You may notice things that your loved one doesn't realize or forgets to ask about.

 Mental health.
-Depression and anxiety are real risks for people who are chronically ill.
-Watch for the signs and don't assume that issues will resolve on their own.
-Caregivers can go to their loved one's doctor or get the help of a therapist.
+Watch for signs of depression and anxiety, and don't assume that problems will get better on their own.
+You can talk to your loved one's doctor about getting help from a therapist.

 Good nutrition.
 Encourage your loved one to eat a healthy diet.
 When you shop, choose nutritious foods that are easy to prepare.